 We assume in broad systems constellations that all dialog is embedded in the real physical and social world.
 It is this world which, ultimately, is to be "understood".
-Speech, itself is the physical link between the four lower dimensions and the conceptual ones, is "based on thought".
-It develops what so far has remained outside of conceptual insight to higher forms of thoughtful understanding.
+Speech itself is the physical link between the four lower dimensions and the conceptual ones.
+Speech is "based on thought", linking what so far has remained outside of conceptual understanding to higher forms of thoughtful understanding.

 The transition a speaker makes from emotional to pre-conceptual experiences is presently not well understood and is often simply referred to as an 'intuitive' step.
 Once people have an intuitive understanding of a subject matter, it becomes helpful to them to proceed further by choosing concepts since these bring clarity into what they feel, sense, and imagine.
-In addition, a focus on concepts raises a flag that conveys: "we are actually thinking here", something that is typically taken for granted, -- to the detriment of real understanding.
+In addition, a focus on concepts raises a flag that conveys: "we are actually thinking here", something that is typically taken for granted, -- a deep detriment to understanding.

-In transformational systems constellations as exercised in the Milano workshop, the transition pre-conceptual → logical → systemic → transformational is thought to be of particular salience for work in teams.
+In transformational systems constellations as exercised in the Milano workshop, the transition pre-conceptual $\rightarrow$ logical $\rightarrow$ systemic $\rightarrow$ transformational is thought to be of particular salience for work in teams.
 We follow the notion that speaking is based on "thought forms", and that speakers who know and are guided by consciously used thought forms find it easier to make the transition to complex and holistic thought.

-Pragmatically, this transition in speech is easier to follow if we speak of the PEL or "pointing, elaborating, linking" sequence in group dialog $(p \rightarrow e \rightarrow l)$.
+Pragmatically, this transition in speech is easier to follow if we speak of the PEL or "pointing, elaborating, linking" sequence in group dialog

+$(p \rightarrow e \rightarrow I)$ .
 This sequence is learned by all workshop participants, and is outlined abstractly below.